hudson-and-thames/arbitragelab/docs/source/copula_approach/vine_copula_intro.rst

 ..
 Note::

-    We only implemented C-vine structure, since it is the only vine structure that has curated trading strategies to the best of our knowledge.
-For general R-vine, though one can still calculate cumulative densities and generate signals, how the R-vine structure is determined becomes less interpretable.
+    We only implemented the C-vine structure, since it is the only vine structure that has curated trading strategies to the best of our knowledge.
+For general R-vine, though one can still calculate conditional probabilities and generate signals, how the R-vine structure is determined becomes less interpretable.
     But this documentation is written as a general introduction that is not limited to C-vine, in the hope that the reader can achieve a more thorough picture on vine copula modeling.